How much does a funeral cost?

 Order sheets/service cards

 These elements are completely optional; you shouldn’t feel pressured into choosing anything that doesn’t fit your budget.
 You should think carefully about which of these elements are important to you, as the costs will soon add up.
-If you do feel these are needed, you should shop around to find the best cost.

 At Simplicity, we offer funerals from just £995